-Replace the oil filter every time the engine oil is drained.
+Change the oil filter each time the engine oil is drained.

-- 1. Remove the oil filter with a filter wrench tool.
-Turn the filter counterclockwise (CCW).
-Remove the gasket. - 2.
-Clean the mating surface in order to prevent impurities from entering the engine. - 3.
-Apply a film of oil on the new gasket.
+1. Remove the oil filter with a filter wrench.
+Turn the filter counter-clockwise.
+Remove the gasket.

+2. Clean the mating surface in order to prevent impurities from entering the engine.

+3. Apply a film of oil on the new gasket.
 Screw the new filter by hand with the new gasket.
-When the gasket contacts the mating surface, turn the filter a half turn. - 4.
-Fill with proper amount of new oil.
-Check for leaks and check the oil level. - 5.
-Start the engine and let it operate few minutes at idle.
-Check if the oil pressure warning lamp turns off. - 6.
-Stop the engine, wait for the engine to cool down and check the oil level.
+When the gasket contacts the mating surface, turn the filter a half turn.

+4. Fill with correct amount of new oil.
+Check for leaks and check the oil level.

+5. Start the engine and let it operate few minutes at idle.
+Check that the oil pressure warning lamp goes out.

+6. Stop the engine, wait for the engine to cool down and check the oil level.
 Top up if necessary.

+Power-assisted steering oil level

+STERN DRIVE VERSION ONLY

+The tank mounted on the engine allows to check the oil level of the power steering.

+1. Remove the plug, wipe clean the dipstick.

+2. Replace the plug and remove it again.

+3. Check that the oil level is between the Mini and Max mark.
+If the level is too low, fill to a safe operating level as indicated by the dipstick.
+Do not exceed the maximum level.

+Use special fluid for power-assisted steering or Dextron III automatic transmission fluid.
+Replace the fill cap and dipstick.

+Stern Drive gear lube

+★ Damage to the Stern drive unit may occur due to lack of lubrication.

+★ If any water is visible at the bottom of the gear lube monitor, or if the gear lube appears discolored, stop the engine except in case of emergency, and contact a Nanni workshop.
+It may indicate a water leak in the Stern drive unit.

+Check the gear lube with the engine cold, before starting.

+1. Check the gear lube monitor to determine the gear lube level.
+The level should be between the max. and min. marks.

+2. Add gear lube if necessary.
+Remove the gear lube monitor cap and add high performance gear lube for Stern Drive.